Elapsedf/FrozenLake/README.md

 pip installl -r requirements.txt
 ```

-**When you want to train a new model in Stochasitic Mode, Please make sure your GPU memroy has 24GB or larger**
+**When you want to train a new model in Stochasitic Mode, Please make sure your GPU memory is Enough, If you find CUDA out of memroy, Try to decline the `update_freq`.
+As this parameter gets larger, it will consume more memory **